ACEsuit/WithAlloc.jl/README.md

 end
 ```

-### Documentation
+### Preliminary Documentation

-For now, there is just a simple example.
-More soon ...
+For now, there is are just a few simple use-case examples.
 ```julia
 using WithAlloc, LinearAlgebra, Bumper